Hitakashi/Hitbox-API/README.md

 ### Hitbox Information

-I have created two accounts on hitbox called `hitakashi-test-int` and `hitakashi-test-unint` that are setup with a stream and without a stream respectively to test unauthenticated API endpoints on.
+I have created two accounts on hitbox called `hitakashi-stream-int` and `hitakashi-test-unint` that are setup with a stream and without a stream respectively to test unauthenticated API endpoints on.